GuiPimenta-Dev/lambda-forge-docs/docs/examples/page5.md

 ## Setting Up the DynamoDB Tables

 To get started, we must create tables to store user credentials securely.
-For maximum decoupling of environments, proceed to your AWS console and create three separate tables, each designated for a specific stage: `Dev-JWT-Auth`, `Staging-JWT-Auth`, and `Prod-JWT-Auth`.
+For maximum decoupling of environments, proceed to your AWS console and create three separate tables, each designated for a specific stage: `Dev-Auth`, `Staging-Auth`, and `Prod-Auth`.

 Once you have obtained the ARNs for these tables, let's integrate them into the `cdk.json` file within the corresponding environment.